Data-Based Control of Continuous-Time Linear Systems with Performance Specifications: Data-based control design with performance specifications

 The constraints (\ref{naive2}) and (\ref{naive22}) set the initial conditions of the desired trajectories and the state feedback input, respectively.
-The cost (\ref{naive1}) then implies the minimization of the error between the desired trajectories $\Xi(t)$ and the system trajectories that evolve in time according to the differential equation (\ref{naive3}).
+The cost (\ref{naive1}) minimizes the error between the desired trajectories $\Xi(t)$ and the system trajectories that evolve in time according to the differential equation (\ref{naive3}).
+The problem (\ref{optprobnaiv}) is modified as follows to construct a convex program applicable in practice.